codyleight/ReactResume/README.md

 ## Description:

-This project showcases our use of React to create a responsive single page website that reacts to user input in a flash!
+This project showcases our use of React to create a responsive single page website that reacts to user input in a flash!!

 ## Table of Contents: